Five Guns West: Box office

+According to Corman both films made a profit.
 However the film struggled to recoup money because it often played on the bottom of double bills, which meant it received a flat fee instead of a percentage.
-Alex Gordon confirmed that saying "it soon became obvious that single B-pictures like these first three [Fast and Furious, Five Guns West, Apache Woman] would not work out for the new company—they played the bottom of twin-bill programming at $25 per booking.
+Alex Gordon confirmed that saying "it soon became obvious that single B-pictures like these first three [The Fast and The Furious, Five Guns West, Apache Woman] would not work out for the new company — they played the bottom of twin-bill programming at $25 per booking.
 AIP would have to own both pictures to obtain percentage bookings."
 This would prompt AIP to revert to making movies as a package to release as a double bill.

-In 1956 Jim Nicholson said ARC had to sell this film and Fast and the Furious to television because of "short finances" but that they would never do it again.
+In 1956 Jim Nicholson said ARC had to sell this film and The Fast and the Furious to television because of "short finances" but that they would never do it again.

 Critical

+Variety wrote "The entertainment values aren’t all they should be for the action trade, but pic should prove out for release intentions as a bill-filler."
 Picture Show called it "ably acted and directed".

 In later years, Sight and Sound said "The direction is a bit creaky, but R. Wright Campbell's screenplay and the well-played friction between the titular quintet (led by John Lund) easily sustain interest."

 DVD Savant found "The movie is less interesting for its quality than its place in the development of independent production. " TV Guide gave the movie 2 out of 5 stars, finding it similar to other westerns of the time.
 Variety found the movie acceptable for smaller venues, but found it to have too much talking and not enough action.

 According to Filmink "Truth be told, the concept isn't developed the way it could be, and Lund looks like he's about to fall asleep, but it's a decent enough debut judged by the standard of B Westerns from this era."

 According to John Lund's obituary, in Lund's "later days as a hero of westerns he proved generally rather boring, quite possibly because he was rather bored by the likes of Five Guns West and Woman They Almost Lynched."